CARB Low Carbon Fuel Standard Regulation

 Refineries and Oil & Gas

 For the refinery and oil & gas sectors, there are numerous LCFS credit generation opportunities relating to renewable electricity, renewable natural gas, electrification, or process improvement.
-Yorke has over 20 years of extensive permitting and compliance experience in the refinery and oil & gas sectors in California.
+Yorke has more than 20 years of extensive permitting and compliance experience in the refinery and oil & gas sectors in California.
 We have provided both specialized technical assistance and in-house technical support services and can assist with project identification, selection, documentation, and initial LCFS credit application for these projects.
 In addition, we can also provide ongoing LCFS reporting and recordkeeping services to help our clients stay in compliance.

 LCFS Services